A Guide for Looking After Old Pets

 Heartworm Disease And Treatment

-Heartworm Disease And Treatment: The foot-long worms that cause heartworm disease dwell in the blood vessels of infected dogs and may cause a severe and sometimes deadly illness.
+Heartworm Disease And Treatment: The foot-long worms that cause heartworm disease live in the blood vessels of infected dogs and can cause a severe, sometimes deadly illness.
 The disease spreads when an infected mosquito bites.
-The mosquito takes tiny worms called microfilaria from an affected animal and puts them on the skin of a new target.
+The mosquito takes tiny worms called mmicrofilariaefrom an affected animal and pdepositsthem on the skin of a new thost

 Causes and Transmission of Heartworm Disease in Dogs

 When infected mosquitoes bite, parasites spread from one host to another, depositing their eggs on the skin of unsuspecting victims.
-After invading a new host with a mosquito bite, the heartworm larvae need around six months to develop into adult worms.
+After invading a new host through a mosquito bite, heartworm larvae take about 6 months to develop into adult worms.

 Signs and Symptoms of Heartworm Disease in Dogs

-A mild chronic cough, lethargy, lack of appetite, weight loss, and inactivity are some of the symptoms that may accompany heartworm illness in dogs.
+A mild chronic cough, lethargy, decreased appetite, weight loss, and inactivity are among the symptoms that may accompany heartworm disease in dogs.

 Pets may have heart failure and a bloated abdomen from fluid buildup as the condition advances.
 Dogs may experience a potentially fatal kind of cardiovascular collapse if their hearts suddenly get clogged with blood.